SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * embed and share your tables
 * Switch how you see your data with the click of a mouse with the `views` functionality

+### What's new in Airtable 2018?

+The paid version has a ton of additional functionality using their `Airtable Blocks`

+#### What you might not like

 There really aren't many downsides to Airtable to be honest.
-The paid version has a ton of additional functionality using their `Airtable Blocks`

-### What's new in Airtable 2018?

-\-

-\-

 ### Alternatives to Airtable